A new study investigates the mechanisms and pace of carbon processing at the terrestrial-aquatic interface of a major river corridor.

-This research was supported by the U.S. Department of Energy's Office of Biological and Environmental Research (BER), as part of Subsurface Biogeochemical Research Program's Scientific Focus Area (SFA) at the Pacific Northwest National Laboratory (PNNL).
-This research was performed using Institutional Computing at PNNL.
+This research was supported by the Subsurface Biogeochemical Research (SBR) program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, as part of SBR's Scientific Focus Area (SFA) at the Pacific Northwest National Laboratory (PNNL).
+This research was performed using Institutional Computing at PNNL

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]

 Mar 19, 2021

 Microbes Use Ancient Metabolism to Cycle Phosphorus